5 minutes reading time

 How do password managers work?

 How will I remember all these different passwords, I hear you ask?
 Well, that’s what password managers are here for and they will be your new best friend.
-It is just a piece of software that automatically stores your passwords and acts as your very own password vault.
-Downloading a password manager usually comes as an app or a browser plug-in, with the download process taking a few minutes.
-Once completed, you can begin to secure your private information online.
+Works just like an app that automatically stores your passwords, like your very own password vault.
 Wondering which password manager to use, why not check out these recommendations for password managers?
 The National Security Alliance has compiled a list of free-to-use/paid password managers that you can choose from.
 Many of the paid password manager services offer trial periods, so why not grab one and see just how safe and easy to use they are?

 3 different colored credit cards on a keyboard are being hooked away by a fishing hook.